Silver Coins for Sale. Offering a Wide Variety of Silver Products

 Silver bullion bars are another way to invest in silver bullion.
 While coins are usually small and transportable, silver bars come in a variety of sizes, ranging from small to very large and heavy.
 Silver bars are minted into the shape of a bar for investment purposes.
 Some investors may store them privately in a home safe, while others might keep them at a bank or with a dealer in a physically segregated, allocated (non-fungible), or unallocated (pooled or fungible) storage facility.

-Basic silver bar sizes include 1-ounce silver bar, 5 oz, 10 oz, 100 oz, 1 kilo, and 1,000 ounces.
+Basic silver bar sizes include 1-ounce silver bar, 5 oz, silver 10oz bar, 100 ounces of silver, 1 kilo, and 1,000 ounces.
 Silver bullion bars may also be available in smaller sizes.
 Much like silver coins and other types of silver bullion, silver bars are priced based on their live global spot market price, plus a small premium.

 Buy Silver Coins Today